luucmeldgaard/IntroDistributedProjectApp/ReadMe.md

 Minimum number of players can be configured easily in the source code, but playing alone is lonely.

-If running the client in android studio to an external server on the same computer, the desired IP address is by default 10.0.2.2
+If running the client in android studio to an external server on the same computer, the desired IP address is by default 10.0.2.2.
+Otherwise, you are in a GitHub repo and know how to find your own IP address

 Known issues related to building with Gradle:
  - Make sure to sync with gradle